Hampstead VillageHampstead.

 The gastropub revolution of the 1990s hit Hampstead earlier and harder than most places.
 How has the village pub food scene evolved since?

-The scene has matured considerably since then.
-The early gastropub formula has given way to something more confident and varied.
-The Wells Kitchen now serves a menu that draws on seasonal British produce with evident care and the cooking is technically assured without being showy.
+The scene has matured considerably over the past decade.
+The early gastropub formula β€” an open kitchen, a blackboard menu, a slab of slow-cooked pork belly with mash β€” has given way to something more confident and varied.
+The Wells Kitchen on Well Walk now serves a menu that draws on seasonal British produce with evident care; the cooking is technically assured without ever being showy.
+The Horseshoe on Heath Street, under new ownership since 2023, leans into a small-plates format that fits the way people actually want to eat now.

 The Holly Bush has maintained its position through continuity rather than reinvention.
-The food is reliably good the prices fair and the rooms unchanged.
-The Duke of Hamilton on New End has a smaller dining room with a more adventurous kitchen.
+The food is reliably good, the prices fair, and the rooms β€” wood-panelled, candlelit, still the closest thing Hampstead has to a time machine β€” remain unchanged.
+The Duke of Hamilton on New End has a smaller dining room with a more adventurous kitchen; reservations are essential at weekends.
+For a broader survey of where to drink and eat in the village, see our 2026 Hampstead pub guide and the locals' shortlist of the best pubs.

 Written by